Skip to main content

 When to call us

 Open an incident from Portal → Fleet → [appliance] → Open incident.
-Include console screenshots where possible.
+Include logs and screenshots where possible.